Lira, rupee at forefront as Syria tension pounds emerging assets

 Losses on emerging currencies come as investors stampede to exit emerging stocks and bonds, raising concerns of a vicious circle that will induce more investors to sell out.

-Early on Wednesday, stocks in the Philippines .PSI tumbled 6 percent, while Indonesian and Thai bourses fell 2.5-3 percent .JKSE .SETI in tandem with a fierce currency selloff.
+Early on Wednesday, stocks in the Philippines tumbled 6 percent, while Indonesian and Thai bourses fell 2.5-3 percent in tandem with a fierce currency selloff.

 Foreign investors sold $1 billion of Indian shares in the eight sessions through Tuesday while dumping almost $3 billion in debt over 13 successive sessions.
 Indonesia has seen equity outflows of $1.3 billion in the past seven sessions.